-The considerable growth of the financial earnings by € 118.08 million from € 268.54 million to € 386.62 million is due to the significantly lower expenses for financial assets and the year-on-year higher investment income.
+The development of the financial assets was influenced by additions as well as disposals of investments in subsidiaries.
+The additions resulted mainly from shareholder contributions to subsidiaries, the decrease primarily involved investment sales.
+Furthermore, long-term loans year-on-year higher investment income.
 The positive development of the financial earnings was also supported by the increased income from the disposal of financial assets.
 This figure again includes a noteworthy disposal profit from an intra-group transfer.

-The interest income reached a positive total of € 15.7 million (2015: € 3.26 million).
+The interest income reached a positive total of $\notin$ 15.7 million (2015: $\notin$ 3.26 million).
 This development is due to reduced external financing costs and higher interest income from subsidiaries.